commercetools/commercetools-payment-integration-java/BUILD.md

 ./gradlew clean build
 ```

+To run all these tests locally (including IDE) with mandatory properties above - use `it.properties` file
+(in `it/resources` directory) with all secret values.
+See `ItConfig.java` for more details.
+Also you could copy and edit `it/resources/it.properties.skeleton`.

 The gradle _build_ task is configured to be depended on all the tests, including Unit tests on all sub-projects and
 common integration tests from [`src/`](/src/) directory.